Interacting Large Language Model Agents. Interpretable Models and Social Learning

 \subsection{Summary}

-This section proposed a computationally efficient stochastic approximation algorithm to estimate the optimal policy of the stopping time problems for \bayesianagents\ of Section~\ref{sec:quickesttimeherding} and Section~\ref{sec:incentivizedherding}.
+This section proposed a computationally efficient policy gradient algorithm to estimate the optimal policy of the stopping time problems for \bayesianagents\ of Section~\ref{sec:quickesttimeherding} and Section~\ref{sec:incentivizedherding}.
 This algorithm does not need the underlying parameters of~\bayesianagents\ and is adaptive to changes to the underlying parameters.
-The next section presents numerical studies demonstrating the efficacy of our proposed model.
+The next section presents numerical studies that illustrate how these models can be used to control LLMAs.